autisticgeek/josh-dashboard/README.md

 This project exists because I wanted to build something fun, useful, and personal for my son — but it also reflects the way I approach engineering:

-- modular
+- Modular
-- maintainable
+- Maintainable
 - API-driven
-- future‑proof
+- Future‑proof
-- and always open to iteration
+- Always open to iteration

 If you find it useful or inspiring, feel free to build on it.